-Part II treats the identification, evaluation, and diagnosis of a child with emotional and behavior problems.
-In Chapter 7, the different components of diagnosing are concentrated on, i.e., the state of affective development, the role of the parent/teacher in disharmonious educating, and the educator's and the child's possible role in this in terms of dysfunctional educative activities.
+Part II treats the identification, evaluation and diagnosis of a child with emotional and behavior problems.
+In Chapter 7 the different components of diagnosis are concentrated on, namely, the state of affective development, the role of the parent/teacher in disharmonious educating and the educator's as well as the child's possible role in this in terms of dysfunctional educative activities.
 There also is a focus on diagnostic media (tests).
-In Chapter 8, different forms of restraint or types of behavior deviations are discussed in terms of their characteristic qualities.
+In Chapter 8 different forms of restraint or types of behavior deviations are discussed in terms of the characteristic qualities of each.

-In Part III, attention is directed to pedotherapy and parental guidance, as educational psychological intervention regarding the behaviorally restrained child.
-Chapter 9 is devoted to a synoptic theoretical grounding where the emphasis is on the essential nature of helping a child pedagogically, and in which pedotherapy is differentiated from ordinary psychotherapy with children; in addition, the highly structured nature of pedotherapy is explained.
-Guidelines for establishing pedotherapeutic practice are indicated, especially for preparing helping strategies in general, but, particularly, also for individual sessions.
-In Chapter 10, there is reflection on some popular techniques for providing help from an educational psychology perspective.
+In Part III attention is directed to pedotherapy and parental guidance as educational psychological intervention regarding the behaviorally restrained child.
+Chapter 9 is devoted to a synoptic theoretical grounding where the emphasis is placed, on the one hand, on the essential nature of helping a child pedagogically and in which pedotherapy is differentiated from ordinary psychotherapy with children; on the other hand, the highly structured nature of pedotherapy is explained.
+Clear guidelines for establishing pedotherapeutic practice are indicated, especially with regard to preparing helping strategies in general, but in particular also for individual sessions.
+In Chapter 10 there is reflection from an educational psychology perspective on some popular techniques for providing help.

-In Part IV, learning problems are dealt with.
-In Chapter 11 the orthodidactic terrain of educational psychology is discussed, i.e., disharmonious dynamics of teaching and matters related to this.
+In Part IV learning problems are dealt with.
+In Chapter 11 the orthodidactic terrain of educational psychology is discussed, namely, disharmonious dynamics of teaching and matters related to this.
 Chapter 12 is a discussion of the origins of learning problems with special reference to the role of the deficient actualization of learning.
-In Chapter 13, there is reflection on symptomatology, and special attention is given to the disharmonious actualization of becoming, and to deficient learning outcomes.
-The practice of orthodidactic diagnosis is raised in Chapter 14, and this part of the book is closed with Chapter 15 in which the practice of orthodidactic assistance is discussed and illustrated.
+In Chapter 13 there is reflection on symptomatology and special attention is given to the disharmonious actualization of becoming and to deficient learning outcomes.
+The practice of orthodidactic diagnosis is raised in Chapter 14, and this part is closed with Chapter 15 in which the practice of orthodidactic assistance is discussed and illustrated.